TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Methods

-\subsection{Phase 2: Temporal Exposure}
+\subsubsection{Phase 2: Temporal Exposure}

-\textbf{(4,745 train / 838 test $\rightarrow$ 5,291 / 935 with replay)} Two-turn dialogues introduce time gaps and the first tick events.
-The model must condition on temporal metadata to revise assumptions and re-establish context after silence.
-This phase also introduces early pressure against reflexive verbosity, requiring the model to infer when silence is sufficient or when a concise contextual update is more appropriate.
+\textit{Data Size: 5,291 train / 935 test (+25\% replay)} \\ Phase 2 introduces two-turn dialogues with time gaps and tick events.
+The model learns to condition on temporal metadata to revise assumptions after silence, while also suppressing unnecessary verbosity when no update is required.

-\subsection{Phase 3: Contextual Modulation}
+\subsubsection{Phase 3: Contextual Modulation}